 The Future of CV is Bright

-CV is an exciting technology with an undeniable future.
+computer vision is an exciting technology with an undeniable future.
 Some technologies — like IoT and big data — have been around for a while, but they’re only now starting to converge.

 The concept of machine learning has existed since the 1950s, helping machines to think and act like humans.
 But the innovation of deep learning has allowed people to start predicting behaviors with more power and precision.